EDRIXS/RIXSREXS2025-tutorial/tutorials/atomic_model.md

 ---

 # RIXS calculations for an atomic model
-Here we show how to compute RIXS Sr₂YIrO₆.
+Here we show how to compute RIXS for Sr₂YIrO₆.

 ```{code-cell} ipython3
 :tags: [hide-output]

 import edrixs
 import numpy as np
 import matplotlib.pyplot as plt